-A study by IssueLab, a non-profit think tank that studies the social impacts of initiatives, noted that companies with strong corporate responsibility reputations experience no meaningful declines in share price compared to their industry peers during financial crises.
+A study by IssueLab, a non-profit think tank which studies social impacts of initiatives, noted that companies with strong corporate responsibility reputations experience no meaningful declines in share price compared to their industry peers during financial crises.

 For example, a survey by A.T.
-Kearney revealed that during the 2008 recession companies committed to sustainability practices achieved “above average” performance in the financial markets, translating into an average of $650 million in incremental market capitalization per company.
+Kearney revealed that during the 2008 recession companies committed to sustainability practices achieved “above average” performance in the financial markets, translating into an average of US$650 million in incremental market capitalisation per company.
 The survey called them “Green Winners”.

 Thus, nowadays, most companies creating value through sustainability, look first to improving returns on capital, which often means reducing operating costs through improved natural-resource management (such as energy use and waste).

 Companies are also driving down costs by systematically managing their value chains.
 Moreover, companies are adding value by improving employee retention or motivation through sustainability activities or by raising prices or achieving higher market share with new or existing sustainable products.